 4. Lack of Diversity in Social Work Leadership and Academia

-Diversity in leadership brings different perspectives and point of views to be added to the conversation.
+Diversity in leadership brings different perspectives and points of view to be added to the conversation.
 Why didn’t more social work organizations and schools of social work support last night’s speech by Dr. Perry hosted at a Historically Black College?
 How often is the topic of social work front and center in a televised public forum?

 “At times this will mean sharing power and leadership in deeper ways, and taking proactive steps to undo oppression and racism.
 The use of community organizing principles and skills are essential” (p.19) to this effort.
 Read Full Article